 So you can select Hybrid, Pure, Power or AWD via the drive mode switch, but there are also two more modes that you need to be aware of.
 One of these is Hold, which allows you to hold the battery charge, potentially for use later in a built-up area, by using the petrol engine.
 The other function is Charge, which uses the petrol engine to charge the battery while you’re driving, again, to allow the car to be driven with zero tailpipe emissions later on.
 These are both really useful features, so it’s a bit of a mystery as to why Volvo has hidden these drive modes away in the touchscreen.
 You actually have to swipe the screen to the right, and then when a new screen appears, you have to swipe downwards to find these two options.
 We can imagine that many V60 T8 owners would never know that these functions exist, or at least would never use them, because they’re so difficult to access.

-One other thing to be aware of is that there is no way to change gear manually.
-There are steering wheel-mounted paddles, but these just increase or decrease the amount of brake regeneration.
-The inability to change gear manually should be a big issue, but actually the V60’s automatic transmission is sufficiently good to minimise the number of occasions when this is a problem.
+One other thing to be aware of is that there is no way to fully change gear manually.
+There are steering wheel-mounted paddles, but these just change gear for a few seconds.
+The inability to fully change gear manually should be a big issue, but actually the V60’s automatic transmission is sufficiently good to minimise the number of occasions when this is a problem.
 Apart from the paddles, you can also choose the B-setting using the gear selector, giving you more brake regen, which provides a similar sensation to changing down a gear to achieve engine braking.

 No matter what drive mode you’re in, there is one very big plus point with the V60, and that is its ride, which is incredibly comfortable at all times.
 It’s also quiet and refined, which makes it an extremely enjoyable car to drive, both locally and on long motorway journeys, especially when combined with its ability to deliver zero emission travel, or performance of almost 400hp in Sport mode.